 How Mums Handle Cold Temperatures

 Because most mums bloom in late summer and early fall, many home gardeners plant mums in late summer and early fall as a way to spruce up their gardens.
 Mums planted this late will not likely survive cold winters because they have shallow roots.
-Container plants are a bit more protected from the cold, so they have a better chance of surviving.

 How to Winterize Mums